team-drift/telemetry-stream/docs/telemetry-stream.md

 ## How to use
 This section (will soon) outlines how to physically setup telemetry streaming from the drone to the ground station (us).

+## Installations
+Run the command:

+brew install nlohmann-json

 You can use the `deprecrated/stream_data.py` as a quick validation that your `baud` and `connection_string` is correct.
 Simply plug in the aformentioned parameters into `stream_data.py` then run the file.